-Senior Trial Attorneys in the United States take home an average $119K annually.
-Career length is the biggest factor affecting pay for this group, followed by geography.
-Job satisfaction is high and work is enjoyable for most Senior Trial Attorneys.
-More than half of Senior Trial Attorneys (64 percent) survey respondents are men.
-Medical benefits are awarded to most, and about one-half earn dental coverage.
-This report is based on answers to PayScale's salary questionnaire.
+Senior Trial Attorneys in the United States take home approximately $119K annually on average.
+Career duration is the biggest factor affecting pay for this group, followed by geography.
+Job satisfaction is reported as high by the vast majority of workers.
+Most report receiving medical coverage from their employers and around half collect dental insurance.
+Men make up the majority of Senior Trial Attorneys (64 percent) survey respondents.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).